FABLE-3DXRD/xrd_simulator/README.md

     p(\mathbf{k})f(\mathbf{q})\delta(|\mathbf{k}|-|\mathbf{p}|)\delta(\mathbf{k}+\mathbf{q}-\mathbf{p})
 $$

-the two delta-Dirac function ensure energy- and momentum conservation respectively.
+the two delta-Dirac functions ensure energy- and momentum conservation respectively.

-You can plug in various combinations of gaussians and delta-Dirac function in for the two functions and go to town, but for a little bit of extra phyical understanding we introduce a specific choise of basis vectors.
+You can plug in various combinations of gaussians and delta-Dirac function in for the two functions and go to town, but it is helpful to introduce a specific set of basis vector for the integration variables.

 $$
    \mathbf{k} = \mathbf{k}_0 + \varepsilon\hat{\mathbf{\mathbf{k}_0}}